 But even if you don't have your phone in hand, this wireless speaker is still controllable using its sleek touch-screen which allows you to access internet radio stations, for example.

 It's got a premium price, but if you pluck for the Qb then you won't be disappointed.

-Read the full review: Mu-So Qb
+Read more: Mu-So Qb review

 Although absolutely massive, the Home Max makes for a surprisingly versatile addition to a space of any size, thanks to its balanced, awesome sound delivery and Smart Sound function that helps it adjust to any environment you set it in.

-Read the full review: Google Home Max
+Read more: Google Home Max review

-Read the full review: KEF LS50 Wireless
+Read more: KEF LS50 Wireless II review

 While the larger Woburn is just a little too big for most rooms, and the smaller Acton has a number of connectivity issues, the Stanmore strikes a nice balance between the two with a sound that's big and punchy, without straying too far into 'overkill' territory (although mark our words, it will if you want it to).